What is the NIS Directive?

-The EU’s NIS Directive (Directive on security of network and information systems) aims to achieve a high, common level of network and information systems security across the EU, and focuses on systems critical for service availability in order to protect the Union’s critical infrastructure and economies.
+The EU’s NIS Directive (Directive on security of network and information systems) is the first piece of EU-wide cybersecurity legislation.
+It aims to achieve a standard level of network and information system security across the EU’s critical infrastructure.

 Who must comply with the NIS Directive?

 The Directive applies to:

 - OES (operators of essential services), including energy, transport, banking, financial, health, distribution, and digital infrastructure sectors.
 However, note that the exact sectors can differ per member state.
 For instance, banking and financial market infrastructures are exempt in the UK.

 - DSPs (digital service providers) which are divided into three groups: online search engines, online marketplaces, and Cloud computing services.

 Most DSPs need to comply, as their services are likely to be used across borders – there is, after all, no need for a physical presence.

 Those not headquartered in the EU need to designate, in writing, a representative in the EU, so that it can fall under the jurisdiction of that member state.

 Most US-based OES are potentially out of scope, but any EU-based subsidiaries need to comply.